 Organizations will use various evaluation processes to determine who their vendor should be.
 The process is based on how the organization chooses to examine and measure the bids which come in during the procurement process.
 Some procurement processes require that the lowest price vendor be chosen in every situation.
 The most common method is the vendor who provides the best value compared to cost.

 Once you have determined which vendor you would like to use, it’s time to award the contract.
 The first thing to do when speaking with your vendor is to make sure you have clearly detailed your expectations.
 For example, mandating that the vendor follow the organization’s internal best practices for running the project or conducting business.
 An orientation time can help with this.
 Vendor orientation is important in immediately building the connection on how the vendor/customer relationship should function.
 It allows you to give all expectations beyond what is designated in the contract.

-It is also important to remember that everything on the project will fail without proper, timely and precise communication.
+Remembering that everything on the project will fail without proper, timely, and precise communication is important.
 A detailed communication plan must be established by the vendor project manager and the buyer and must detail what type of reports are needed and at what frequency.

 Contract closeout can only take place after both the vendor and the buyer have fulfilled the contract.
 The contract is not able to be closed if it includes disputes or litigation or if it is being evaluated for some type of ethical abuse.

 Contract closeout should involve the following steps:

 - Verify the contract has been fulfilled: Look for documentation that gives evidence contract requirements have been delivered either in products, services, or by performance.

 - Collect documentation and evaluation reports: In most cases, these reports have already been established by the organization as part of the monitoring and controlling process.
 You want to make sure all of those evaluation reports indicate completion of the contract.